Read time 5 minutes

 What to expect during an episiotomy

-• The cut your doctor or midwife makes will be small and diagonal.
-It’ll go from the back of the vagina, down and out to one side.
+• The cut in the perineum is small and diagonal.
+It goes from the back of the vaginal opening, at an angle down and to one side.

-• The doctor or midwife will stitch up the cut after your baby is born.
-They’ll use dissolvable stitches.
-(NICE, 2014; NHC Choices, 2017)
+• The doctor or midwife will stitch up the cut after your baby is born using dissolvable stitches.

-• The cut might bleed quite a lot to start with, but this should stop with pressure and stitches.
+• The cut will bleed to start with, but this should stop with pressure and stitches.

-• Your stitches should heal within one month of your baby’s birth.
-(NHS Choices, 2017)
+• Your wound should heal within a month of your baby’s birth.

 Further information